justinrlee/field-notes/confluent/notes/mtls.md

 ```

 # Client side
-(In a different terminal, create a client configuration file)
+(In a different shell session on the same server, create a client configuration file)

 Assume user-provided client certificate is already pkcs12-formatted file `client.keystore.p12` and has password `changeme`